dnmfarrell/berrybrew/doc/Berrybrew API.md

 If `action` is left default, we'll display to the console the current setting.

+If you do not have elevated administrative privileges, we return early and do nothing.

 Set `quiet` to prevent the default action from displaying output.

 #### FileRemove